underscorefunk/build-apps-with-rust/src/view_macro_html.md

     })
 }
 ```
-> We can see that after the context we have some HTML like text.
+> We can see that after the context variable we have some HTML like text.
 If this were HTML, you'd have a heading that reads **"Hello, world!"** with the quotes displaying.
-In Rust and in the context of RSX (like JSX but rust), the quotes tell the macro that this is a string of text.
-The macro expands this to become a heading that contains **Hello, world!** without the quotes.
+However, this isn't pure HTML and the macro will process the template to remove the quotes.

 ## `View!` macro syntax
 The [view! macro documentation](https://docs.rs/leptos/latest/leptos/macro.view.html) is very nicely detailed with details about it's basic and advanced syntax.
 It's a JSX like syntax.
 We'll slowly touch on all of the features as we continue to learn Rust and `Leptos`.

 For now, the important thing to remember is that strings need to be quoted.

+@todo, highlight that a view contains element markup and text nodes.
+That's it

 ## Adding more to a view
 You can continue to add other html elements as if you were writing plain HTML.
 Line breaks and indentation will not break the syntax.
 HTML code often has a lot of line breaks or white space from code formatting.
 Web browsers will ignore this unless you specify that you want the white space retained.
 We won't go into that in this guide.
 Multiple space characters will get coalesced into a single space.